 We kick off with the ‘why’ of this guide.
 The General Data Protection Regulation or GDPR stretches much further than its predecessors and, as mentioned, also affects organizations from outside the EU.

 The GDPR affects many organizations, functions and processes

 There are ample reasons why you don’t just need to be aware about it but also must set a course of action to be ready and adhere to the GDPR data protection rules with possibly the appointment of a Data Protection Officer.

-Do not make the mistake of thinking that GDPR compliance is easy or that is only about security or technical measures.
+Do not make the mistake of thinking that GDPR compliance is easy or that it is only about security or technical measures.

 The GDPR foresees clear roles regarding roles and responsibilities within organizations to be able to respond to the requests of EU citizens in exercising one of their many data subject rights or the requests of controlling and monitoring instances, which can range from supervisory authorities to monitoring bodies in the scope of codes of conduct.